Google Scholar

 Toronto, ON

-The Shakespeare XML Project (SXP) stands at the crossroads of two converging specializations: editorial studies in Shakespeare and Human Computer Interaction (HCI), and it does so at a time when Web 2.0 technologies are substantially altering the core beliefs that have calcified over the first twenty years of the WWW's development.
+The Shakespeare XML Project stands at the crossroads of two converging specializations: editorial studies in Shakespeare and Human Computer Interaction (HCI), and it does so at a time when Web 2.0 technologies have substantially altered the core beliefs that calcified over the first twenty years of the WWW's development.
 A web-based rendering of a Shakespearean play is just as much an edition as a website.
 This dual citizenship necessarily means web editions should equally engage editorial best practices as well as the heuristics of interface design.
-The disposition of all these convergences has been a catalyst for the SXP's constructive response to current editorial controversies in Shakespeare scholarship, and in so doing, it also challenges the TEI's markup Guidelines for literary texts.
-No current web-editions seem to be responding to these new challenges in the way that the SXP has been.
+The disposition of all these convergences has been a catalyst for the this projects's constructive response to some of the current editorial controversies in Shakespeare scholarship.
+It also suggests an alternative to the TEI's markup Guidelines for literary texts.

 [ About Dr. Peter Paolucci ]